thetatoken/guardian-testnet-guide/docs/CLI.md

 ## Install the guardian node

 Please follow the instructions below to download the lastest Linux binary and the necessary data.
 If you prefer to compile from the source code, please follow the steps [here](./COMPILE.md#install-guardian-node-from-source-code).
+If you are running the node on a Linux server, you'd need to run the node in a **screen or tmux** session, so that after you've logged off, the Theta node can continue to run.

 ```
+screen -S theta
 mkdir ~/theta
 cd ~/theta
 mkdir bin